 </div>

-.
+The container is defined as a delegate-container because dd-draggable is a css-selector instead of "true".
 The css-selector defines which descendants are made draggable.
 Additional dragging attributes should be set on the same container-HtmlElement.
 During dragging, the draggable HtmlElement inherits the draggable attributes from the delegate-container and gets the appropriate draggable classes.

 ITSA.Event.before('dd', function(e) {